axn/mlc/README.md

 On my 3Ghz Intel Dual core notebook it takes about 2 minutes to converge even 100 nodes at high CPU load, then stabilizes around 40% CPU load.

-10. copy and paste Crypto IPv6 from mlc1019 (seen via previous command) one can verify that pinging from top left node mlc1000 to top right node mlc1009 takes 9 hops:
+10. Copy and paste Crypto IPv6 from mlc1019 (seen via previous command) one can verify that pinging from top left node mlc1000 to top right node mlc1009 takes 9 hops: